Contact

 WVU Council for Women’s Concerns

-Professional interests: Intimate partner and sexual violence; Healthcare response to violence; Qualitative and mixed methods research; Translational research, including dissemination and implementation science and formative and process evaluations
+Professional interests: Intimate partner and sexual violence; Healthcare response to violence; Qualitative and mixed methods research; Rural health disparities; Dissemination and implementation science; Formative and process evaluations

 About Danielle Davidov